andrzejsliwa/c64_kickc/README.md

 ## Configuration

-in Makefile you can override paths or other configurations (in this case debugger and vice are available in PATH)
+In Makefile you can override paths or other configurations (in this case debugger and vice are available in PATH)

 ```Makefile
 DEFAULT_PRG = game